 Once it has finished, you will then see the following screen indicating Enscape has finished installing.

 You should then be able to open your CAD where you should see Enscape as a top level menu option, or as a Toolbar.
 If you can not see Enscape in your CAD, then you may need to enable it in the CAD’s workspace.

 To understand how to do that, please click here.

-As mentioned at the beginning of this article, the Advanced button becomes available once the ‘I accept the License Agreement‘ checkbox has been checked.
-Clicking on the Advanced button will give you additional options for the Installation Scope.
+As mentioned at the beginning of this article, the Advanced button becomes available once the ‘I accept the License Agreement‘ checkbox has been checked and you have clicked ‘Next’ whereby you will be asked to select the Language.
+The Advanced button is available at this point and will give you additional options for the Installation Scope.
 This will allow you to specify a custom installation starting with the option to Install just for you, the currently logged in user, where it is installed in a per-user folder, or Install for all users of this machine, meaning it installed in a per-machine folder.
 In the screenshot below, if you choose the Install just for you option, that currently logged in username will be placed between the brackets in the installer window to confirm which user folder Enscape will be installed to.

 Install for Single User